s4njk4n/StorX_Multinode_Tools/README.md

 _update_StorX_node_manual.sh_

 This script updates only ONE node each time you run it.
 It will ask you at the beginning to enter the IP address of the VPS it should update.
 Having
 SSH key-based authentication already setup in order to run this script is helpful but not essential.
+Node reputation will be reset to 27 (as of time of writing this).

 _update_StorX_node_auto.sh_

 This script sequentially updates EVERY node that has its IP address in the "ip_addresses" text file that you will setup below.
 SSH key-based authentication needs to be already setup in order for this script to be useful.
+Node reputations will be reset to 27 (as of time of writing this).

 _update_StorX_OSonly_and_reboot_auto.sh_